 V-memory text element - This is used for printing text stored in V-memory.
 Use the % followed by the number of characters after V-memory number for representing the text.
-If you assign "0" as the number of characters, the print function will read the character will be printed.
+If you assign "0" as the number of characters, the print function will read the character count from the first location.
+Then it will start at the next V-memory location and read that number of ASCII codes for the text from memory.